-Do you have a parasite?
-(Parasites) Let's learn about it
+Do you have a parasite in your body?
+(Parasites) Let's find out about this!

-Do you have a parasite?
-(Parasites) Let's learn about it - Nirogi Lanka
+Do you have a parasite in your body?
+(Parasites) Let's find out about this!

 1. Ectoparasites